Learning $k$-Modal Distributions via Testing: Birg e 's algorithm as a semi-agnostic learner

 \section{Birg{\'e}'s algorithm as a semi-agnostic learner}

-In this section we briefly explain why Birg{\'e}'s algorithm~\cite{Birge:87b} also works in the semi-agnostic setting.
-To do this, we need to explain his approach.
-For this, we will need the following theorem, which gives a tight bound on the number of samples required to learn an arbitrary distribution with respect to {\em total variation distance}.
+In this section we briefly explain why Birg{\'e}'s algorithm~\cite{Birge:87b} also works in the semi-agnostic setting, {thus justifying the claims about its performance made in the statement of Theorem \ref{thm:birge-monotone}.} To do this, we need to explain his approach.
+For this, we will need the following fact (which follows as a special case of the VC inequality, {Theorem~\ref{thm:vc-inequality}}), which gives a tight bound on the number of samples required to learn an arbitrary distribution with respect to {\em total variation distance}.